que-es-un-array-dinamico

 Search🔴

-Internally a list is usually implemented as an object around an array.
+Internally, a LIST is usually implemented as an object around an ARRAY.
 This object contains:

 • The data array

-• The capacity of the list
+• The list’s capacity

 • The number of elements